-Inhaled particulate matter with an aerodynamic diameter ≤ 2.5 µm (PM2.5) has been demonstrated to induce season-dependent adverse health effects.
-Given the critical role that inflammation and oxidative stress play in PM2.5-induced health effects, this study investigated whether PM2.5-induced oxidative stress and pro-inflammatory response varied with season using a human monocytic cell line, THP-1.
-PM2.5 was collected in April (spring), July (summer), September (fall) and December (winter) of 2014.
-Cytotoxicity was assessed by lactate dehydrogenase (LDH) release assay.
-The levels of pro-inflammatory mediators including tumor necrosis factor (TNF-α) and interleukin-1β (IL-1β) were measured with ELISA.
-Reactive oxygen species (ROS) were determined with flow cytometry.
-Sulforaphane (SFN), an antioxidant, was used to determine whether ROS regulated PM2.5-induced expression of pro-inflammatory mediators.
-It was shown that winter PM2.5 was more potent in inducing cytotoxicity than the PM2.5 from other seasons.
-Similarly, winter PM2.5 induced more production of TNF-α and IL-1β from THP-1 cells than other PM2.5 at the same dose.
-The same was true of ROS production.
-Further studies demonstrated that pretreatment of THP-1 cells with SFN markedly blunted the winter PM2.5-induced release of TNF-α and IL-1β.
-Composition analysis revealed that summer and winter PM2.5 contained higher levels of anion (NO3– and SO42–) and water-soluble metals (Al, Ca, Mg, Zn and Cr) than the PM2.5 from other seasons.
-In summary, PM2.5-induced oxidative stress and subsequent production of pro-inflammatory mediators varies with season.
+Inhaling particulate matter with an aerodynamic diameter of ≤ 2.5 µm (PM2.5) has been demonstrated to induce season-dependent adverse health effects.
+As inflammation and oxidative stress play a critical role in PM2.5-induced health effects, this study used a human monocytic cell line, THP-1, to investigate whether the PM2.5-induced oxidative stress and pro-inflammatory response varied by season.
+PM2.5 was collected during April (spring), July (summer), September (fall) and December (winter) of 2014.
+The cytotoxicity was assessed with a lactate dehydrogenase (LDH) release assay.
+The levels of pro-inflammatory mediators, including tumor necrosis factor (TNF-α) and interleukin-1β (IL-1β), were measured with ELISA, and the reactive oxygen species (ROS) were identified with flow cytometry.
+Sulforaphane (SFN), an antioxidant, was used to determine whether ROS regulated the PM2.5-induced expression of pro-inflammatory mediators.
+The PM2.5 from winter exhibited the highest potency in inducing cytotoxicity as well as the production of TNF-α and IL-1β from THP-1 cells; the same was true for ROS production.
+Further experiments demonstrated that pretreating THP-1 cells with SFN markedly mitigated the winter-PM2.5-induced release of TNF-α and IL-1β.
+Composition analysis revealed that the PM2.5 contained higher levels of anions (NO3– and SO42–) and water-soluble metals (Al, Ca, Mg, Zn and Cr) during summer and winter than spring and fall.
+In summary, PM2.5-induced oxidative stress and the subsequent production of pro-inflammatory mediators vary by season.